UCL/ucl_software_carpentry/sql/sql.md

     SELECT * FROM surveys WHERE year >= 2000;
 ```

+---

+***Exercise***

-***Exercise: Write a query that returns the day, month, year, species ID, and weight
+* Write a query that returns the day, month, year, species ID, and weight
-for individuals that weigh more than 75 grams.***
+for individuals that weigh more than 75 grams.

+---

 We can user more sophisticated conditions by combining tests with `AND` and `OR`.
 For example, suppose we want to data on Dipodomys merriami starting in the year 2000: